-We believe children learning to read is a whole school approach and strong foundations are built in our EYFS classroom and then develop throughout a consistent approach across the school.
+We believe children learning to read is a whole school approach and strong foundations are built in our EYFS classroom and then developed throughout a consistent approach across the school.

-Miss Edwards, our English lead has worked hard with staff to develop this and supported by our amazing school PTFA we have been able to purchase high quality texts across the setting.
-This will impact hugely in helping to create a culture of reading, enthusiasm for reading and our pupils becoming life long readers, who gain much pleasure from it.
+The staff have worked hard to develop this and supported by our amazing school PTFA we have been able to purchase high quality texts across the setting.
+This will impact hugely in helping to create a culture of reading, enthusiasm for reading and our pupils becoming life-long readers, who gain much pleasure from it.